0xanmol/Eclipse-NFT-Minter-tool/README.md

 - Try a different image format (PNG, JPG, GIF)

 **Transaction failing?**
-- Ensure you have enough SOL for fees
+- Ensure you have enough ETH/SOL for fees
 - Network might be congested, try again
 - Check if you're on the right network